 Canada is represented in Algeria by the Embassy of Canada in Algiers.
-Algeria is represented in Canada by an Embassy in Ottawa and a consulate in Montreal.
+Algeria is represented in Canada by an Embassy in Ottawa and a Consulate General in Montreal.

 Canada and Algeria have a dynamic commercial relationship, with bilateral trade totalling approximately $778.4 million in 2018.
 Algeria was among Canada’s top trading partners on the continent, and was the second most important African country for Canadian exports in 2018, after Botswana.
 There are more than 60 Canadian companies doing business in Algeria, and their varied activities range from basic foodstuffs to training services and aeronautics.